ZenulAbidin/bip39validator/README.rst

 .. begin_long_description

-BIP39 Validator checks that wordlists use the _best practices: https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md written in the BIP39 standard.
+BIP39 Validator checks that wordlists use the `best practices`_ written in the BIP39 standard.
 These checks are ones that maintainers frequently ask submitters for compliance before merging the wordlist.
 By using this tool, you avoid having to manually verify the technical rules of the list.